The missional importance of supporting godparents

 Inviting godparents to baptism preparation, to church and to meetings where appropriate will help parents see how much the church values godparents and their role.

-Godparents are so important they have their own section on the website, outlining the role of a godparent, the promises they make during the service and ideas for keeping that commitment in the years to come.
+Godparents are so important they have their own section on the Church of England website, outlining the role of a godparent, the promises they make during the service and ideas for keeping that commitment in the years to come.
 Point parents to this section on the website so they can share it with the godparents.

 Supporting godparents